qdb-io/qdb-server/README.md

 List endpoints (e.g. /users) accept optional offset and limit parameters to page the returned data.
 PUT requests only update fields included in the JSON i.e. you don't have to send a complete representation of the object.
 POST and PUT request return a complete representation of the new/updated object.

+POST requests are idempotent i.e. a POST for an already existing object updates it instead of creating it.
+A POST that creates a new object returns a 200 and one that is an update returns a 201.

 ### Users ###